Genez-io/deployapps-landing-page/content/posts/database_in_serverless_world_comparison.md

 **DynamoDB** performs exceptionally well with a good query time during cold start (~70ms) and an excellent warm query time similar to Mongo DB with connection (~5ms).

-Furthermore, I conducted the same set of experiments with the genezio application, which was now hosted in a different region (us-east-1) than the database (eu-central-1).
+Furthermore, I conducted the same set of experiments with the DeployApps application, which was now hosted in a different region (us-east-1) than the database (eu-central-1).
 This aspect becomes useful when considering scenarios such as deploying a multi-region application while using a single database.

 {{< svg file="/posts/dbchart2.svg" >}}